yiy013079/cse15l-lab-reports/LabReport1.md

 Trying Some Commands: If you want to try some commends.
 You can type in the following commend in the terminal:
 1. cd (allows you to move between directories)
-2. ls -lat
-3. ls -a ( shows hidden files in addition to the visible ones)
+2. ls -a ( shows hidden files in addition to the visible ones)
-4. ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username.
+3. ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username.
 This is a commend to list the contents of another directory.

  Something like this will show: